Did you know that your employees can be your biggest advocates?

 When employees realize the importance of strengthening their personal brand and connections, they are more likely to sustain their employee advocacy efforts.

-The next employee advocacy best practice is to track the results of your employee advocacy strategy.
+One of the reliable employee advocacy best practices is tracking the results of your employee advocacy strategy.

 Q1.
 What is an example of employee advocacy?